himpan1998/Order-Management-System/README.md

 - I need use separate test database for test cases.
 Initially in this implementation I have used the same database
 - I need to apply pagination in getAll query, Also I can apply search order and services by keyword.

-# Here are the steps to setup the project:
+# Environment Setup:
-- Brief instructions on how to setup the environment to run your project:
+- Here are the steps too setup the  project:

 # Step:1
 - Run 'npm install' or npm i
 - To Install all the dependencies.

 # Step:2
 - Create '.env' file and set 'db_username' and 'db_password'.